muhammadbilalarshad/DynamicConstraints/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Usage
-Just got to a constraint's class through property inspector and change the class to vertical or horizontal dynamic constraint class.
-Now you constraint will change itself according to the overall screen size of the iPhone
 ## Installation

 DynamicConstraints is available through [CocoaPods](https://cocoapods.org).
 To install